Directions to Stony Creek by Paul Corliss

 This particular river is well catalogued in New Zealand angling literature.
 Geoffery Hobb’s lovely book (“Fisherman’s Country,” 1955) devotes the whole of one chapter to a delightful day fishing a stretch of this classic spring water.
 The Silverstream has references as far back as Captain Hamilton’s 1904 book “Trout Fishing and Sport in Maori-land” and has regularly appeared in the more recently published ﬁshing guides.

-Those anglers that have it sussed have generally gained their knowledge by sheer hard graft and time on a wide variety of water, angling intuition, poring over books and magazines, sharing knowledge within their circle (including membership of angling clubs) and being in-the-know (mates with guides or Fish and Game field-workers, work ing in a tackle shop, etc).
+Those anglers that have it sussed have generally gained their knowledge by sheer hard graft and time on a wide variety of water, angling intuition, poring over books and magazines, sharing knowledge within their circle (including membership of angling clubs) and being in the know (mates with guides or Fish and Game field-workers, work ing in a tackle shop, etc).

 New chums or average anglers are restricted in the above aspects and, other than endless reconnoitring, possibly in barren waters, reliance on magazine articles becomes important.
 The angling writers, among other roles, are one of the logical sources of new waters and good ﬁshing.
 A little parasitic perhaps but that really raises the philosophical debate and dilemma faced by most writers.
 I too get the jitters when a loved river appears in print but if every writer simply told their tales on the basis of endless “Stony Creek number …” the magazine would be as pointless, boring and uninformative as it would be short-lived.
-Unless we discover all our waters by a combination of sheer luck and excessive experiment, word of mouth and written story will remain the principal source of improving one’s range.
+Unless we discover all our waters by a combination of sheer luck and excessive experiment, word of mouth and written stories will remain the principal source of improving one’s range.

 While angling for me is often a solo exercise it certainly shouldn’t be a selfish sport.
 I view it as a pleasure that needs to be encouraged, shared and spread.
 This also has the advantage of ensuring the depth of angler support and the level of pressure needed to protect the recreation/way of life from the constant greed that is creating the current opportunity for environmental and political attacks.